 The course is offered as a part-time degree program leading to the award of any of the following certificates:

 This opportunity will facilitate students currently in employment as well as those that are progressing straight after their primary degree program from AUN, and other accredited Universities.
-It is a block-release in-class course over two summer terms, spanning 18 – 36 months for those interested in diploma or Masters Degree option, or a minimum of 3 - 5 years for those interested in the doctorate option by research and thesis.
+It is a block-release in-class course over two summer terms, spanning 18 – 36 months for those interested in diploma or Masters Degree in Telecommunication and Wireless Technology.

 For those aspiring for the Doctoral Degree program, it is mandatory to complete the listed modules with a minimum CGPA of 2.5 and also must be successful in the AUN administered 3-hour PhD comprehensive written examination at the end of second year.
 The examination will naturally assess the technical and emotional competence of the candidates to commence research program for the degree of Doctor of Philosophy in Telecommunications Systems.
 The candidate may then proceed to the research phase of the PhD program which will see him working more closely with his/her assigned supervisor (local/abroad) for a minimum of 3 years.